 Published by fitnatdoc

 Hi I am Dr. Kris Appelhans!
 I am a Naturopathic Doctor providing personalized health care, fitness, and weight loss services to my patients.
 I am dedicated to treating patients not as a list of symptoms, but unique individuals.
 I also provide educational tools that allow patients to become more instrumental in improving their own health and fitness on a daily basis.
 To achieve the best outcomes for my patients, I utilize both conventional methods as well as alternative and complementary medicine, depending what is most appropriate for the patient's individual health care needs.
-I have a diverse background in emergency medicine, nutrition, food, drug, and consumer safety, and weight management.
+I have a diverse background in emergency medicine, nutrition, food, drug, and consumer safety, fitness, sports performance, and weight management.
 My patients benefit from the vast experience and expertise which I have in the areas mentioned above, which ultimately provide my patients the opportunity to choose from a variety of treatment options and professional insight.
 View all posts by fitnatdoc